![]() |

 He died 28 February 1901 and was buried at Iddesleigh, 4 March 1901; his will was proved 1901 (estate £11,214).
 His widow died 18 September 1916; her will was proved 8 August 1918 (estate £231).

-(1) Margaret Arnold (1916-2010?), born 13 June 1916; married, 1955 at Wells (Somerset), Lt-Cmdr John Paramore Charley (1891-1960) but had no issue; perhaps the person of this name who died 11 August 2010;
+(1) Margaret Arnold (1916-2010), born 13 June 1916; married, 1955 at Wells (Somerset), Capt.
+John (k/a Jack) Paramore Charley RN (1891-1960) but had no issue; died 11 August 2010;

 (2) Nancy Elizabeth Charlotte Arnold (1918-86), born 28 April 1918; died unmarried, 3 March 1986; will proved 7 July 1986 (estate £92,061);